chrishyland/chrishyland.github.io/_posts/2019-12-30-Reading_List.md

 2.5/5: The mathematician in me loved the higher-level mathematics discussed in the book.
 However, I felt that there were alot of times, it didn't delve into the psyche of James Simons.

 #### The Everything Store
 2.5/5: An interesting exploration of the intense grit and tenacity of Jeff Bezos.
 Whilst there was some exploration of his decision making framework, I found that I was not able to take away much else.
 It was interesting to see in retrospect how insane it must have seen to people for him to leave his high-paying job in trading to start a website selling books.
-If you are interested in reading autobiographies, there are alot more interesting ones you could find out there.

 #### That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea
-2.5/5
+2.5/5: Few take aways:
 - You have to learn to love the problem, not the solution.
 That’s how you stay engaged when things take longer than you expected.
 - "When you start a company, what you’re really doing is getting other people to latch on to an idea".
 - "Most business plans are a complete waste of time ...
 So the trick is to take your idea and set it on a collision course with reality as soon as possible".